typelevel/cats/docs/src/main/tut/typeclasses/comonad.md

 we can get an `A` from an `F[A]`.
 For example we cannot always get an `A` from a `List[A]` because if the list is empty there is nothing to get.

-For the same reason, `Option` doesn't have a Comand instance, because we cannot always get an `A` from an Option, it may be empty too.
+For the same reason, `Option` doesn't have a `Comonad` instance, because we cannot always get an `A` from an Option, it may be empty too.

 Some examples that we can implement `Comonad` for include `OneAnd`, `Tuple2`